dcoredump/Beat707-NXT/Readme.md

 - MIDI Processor Per Track.
 EG: Fade In, Fade Out, Fade InOut, Fade OutInt, Random Velocity and more.
 - Song Mode with 64 positions.
 Each with Pattern Number and Options: ABCD var and repeat 0 to 15 (4 bits each).
 - Echo option with the following options: track selector, number of 96 PPQ ticks, space in 96 PPQ ticks, Attach or Decay Velocity and the option to select when the echo happens: on all notes, max or lower forced velocity notes.
-- Mute and Solo mode for live performance.
+- Mute and Solo mode for live performance with pattern selection (settings are saved per song, not pattern).
 - Simple Hardware design, based on the easy to find TM1638 IC based boards.
 Just search on eBay and you should be able to find several options.
 We used 3 boards that has 8 x buttons, 8 x LEDs and 8 x LED_Segments.
 The board uses a single ATmega328 running at 3.3V, one FLASH chip for storage and connections for the TM1638 boards.
 - MIDI Input and Output, with Clock Send and Receive (Slave mode too).